 The compensation is that Italian students of English are generally friendly and the warmth of the welcome has been testified to by many.
 It's the way of life that attracts rather than the pay.

 EU nationals can work in Italy relatively easily.
 For those outside of the EU, it may be possible to work on a student visa when enrolled a few hours at a recognised institution.
 Check with the consulate.
 For those under the age of 35, options exist for English teaching on various summer camps.

 Otherwise, the best time to look for work is early September.
 Contracts tend to run October to June.

-Tips for teaching English in Italy
+Tips for teaching English in Italy:

 * get all your paperwork in order - Italians employers like qualifications